MnyamanaZ/Coffee-Shop-Sales-Analysis/README.md

 # Coffee-Shop-Sales-Analysis
 **This repository is a complete case study submission for my data analytics learning journey as an Aspiring Data Analyst, my aim is to showcase my ability to work through data workflow, from raw files to storytelling and presentation.**

-**Problem Statement**
+## 📌 Problem Statement

-The store has just hired a new CEO, whose focus is on revenue, product improvement and growth, this analysis aims to uncover and unpack key insights from sales data to guide for better decision making.
+The store has recently hired a new CEO with a focus on revenue growth, product performance, and strategic decision-making.
+This analysis was conducted to uncover actionable insights from sales data to guide better business decisions.

-As a data analyst my role is to help the CEO by analyzing revenue across store locations, product detail, type, category, time of the day trends and monthly pattern.
-I have also included actionable insights on how to improve sales on under-performing stores and recommendations to sustain growth in well performing ones.
-I used real-world data and tools to uncover business insights and present data-driven recommendations.
-The work includes raw data cleaning, SQL-based querying, visualizations using Excel and Canva, and structured planning via Miro.

-**Project Objectives:**
+As a data analyst, my role is to:
+- Analyze revenue performance across store locations
+- Identify sales patterns by product type and category
+- Understand time-based sales trends (time of day and season)
+- Deliver business recommendations based on data-driven insights

+## 🎯 Project Objectives

 - Which products generate the most revenue
 -  What time of day the store performs best
 - Sales trends across products and time intervals
 - Recommendations for improving sales performance

-**Tools Used:**
+## 🛠️ Tools Used

 - Excel – for raw data cleaning, pivot tables, and visualizations
 - Snowflake SQL – for querying and analysis
 - Miro – for outlining the project planning
 - Canva – for building a business-style presentation
 - GitHub – for structuring, storing, and documenting the entire project

-**Project Structure**
+## 🗂️ Project Structure

 My work is saved in folders,below is a breakdown for each folder under the Coffee-Shop-Sales-Analysis Repository: